MarcoBuratti/Progetto-IngSw2018-Sagrada/Deliverables/Connection Protocol.md

 *<{"playerID": "ID", "type_playerMove": "UseTool", "Tool": "Tool_Name", "arguments.."}>CR*

 ### First Turn Message
-Messege sent from Server to Client to tell him that it's not his turn *<{"It's not your turn.
+Message sent from Server to Client to tell him that it's not his turn *<{"It's not your turn.
 Please wait."}>CR*

 ### Second Turn Message
-Messege sent from Server to Client to tell him that move is incorrect *<{“Your move is incorrect.”}>CR*
+Message sent from Server to Client to tell him that move is incorrect *<{“Your move is incorrect.”}>CR*

 ### Third Turn Message
-Messege sent from Server to Client to tell him that it's turn of....
+Message sent from Server to Client to tell him that it's turn of....
 *<{"It's " + nickname del currentPlayer + "'s turn.
 Please wait."}>CR*

 ### Fourth Turn Message
-Messege sent from Server to Client to tell him that it's his turn *<{"It's your turn!Please make your move." }>CR*
+Message sent from Server to Client to tell him that it's his turn *<{"It's your turn!Please make your move." }>CR*

 ### Fifth Turn Message
-Messege sent from Server to Client to tell him that his turn has ended *<{nicknameCurrentPlayer + “’s turn has ended.”}>CR*
+Message sent from Server to Client to tell him that his turn has ended *<{nicknameCurrentPlayer + “’s turn has ended.”}>CR*

 ### Sixth Turn Message
-Messege sent from Server to Client to tell him that the time is over *<{“The time is over!”}>CR*
+Message sent from Server to Client to tell him that the time is over *<{“The time is over!”}>CR*

 ### Seventh Turn Message
-Messege sent from Server to Client to tell him that tool usage succeeded *<{“The selected tool has been used successfully"}>CR*
+Message sent from Server to Client to tell him that tool usage succeeded *<{“The selected tool has been used successfully"}>CR*

-### Eighth Trun Message
+### Eighth Turn Message
-Messege sent from Server to Client to tell him that placement move succeeded *<{“The die has been placed on the selected cell."}>CR*
+Message sent from Server to Client to tell him that placement move succeeded *<{“The die has been placed on the selected cell."}>CR*

-### Ninth Trun Message
+### Ninth Turn Message
-Messege sent from Server to Client to tell him that he can't use the tool *<{"You don't have enough favour tokens left to use this tool!"}>CR*
+Message sent from Server to Client to tell him that he can't use the tool *<{"You don't have enough favour tokens left to use this tool!"}>CR*

-### Tenth Trun Message
+### Tenth Turn Message
-Messege sent from Server to Client to tell him to complete the move afrte using a tool card *<{"Please complete your move:"}>CR*
+Message sent from Server to Client to tell him to complete the move afrte using a tool card *<{"Please complete your move:"}>CR*

 ### Tool double communication Message
-Messege sent from Server to Client to tell him that player cannot place the die *<{"You cannot place this die anyway!"}>CR*
+Message sent from Server to Client to tell him that player cannot place the die *<{"You cannot place this die anyway!"}>CR*

 ### Tool double communication Message
-Messege sent from Server to Client to tell him that the move is incorrect *<{"Try again placing the die!"}>CR*
+Message sent from Server to Client to tell him that the move is incorrect *<{"Try again placing the die!"}>CR*

 ### Tool double communication Message
-Messege sent from Server to Client to tell him that by the way the player cannot place the die *<{"You cannot place the die anymore!"}>CR*
+Message sent from Server to Client to tell him that by the way the player cannot place the die *<{"You cannot place the die anymore!"}>CR*